-- 1. Understand the types of health and safety legislation which may apply to packaging, and the actions required by the owners, managers, and employees. - 2.
+- 1. Understand the types of health and safety legislation which may apply to a distillery, and the actions required by the owners, managers, and employees. - 2.
 Understand how health and safety should be managed within an organisation. - 3.
 Conduct risk assessments using various risk identification methods. - 4.
-Describe the key hazards found in packaging, including knowledge of risk control for moving machinery and workplace transport. - 5.
+Describe the key hazards found in a distillery, including knowledge of dust, combustible liquids, and ammonia risk control. - 5.
 Appreciate the importance of near miss and accident investigations.